 - follow the Lone Working Policy, procedures and any guidance given by managers.
-Failure to do so may invoke use of the Disciplinary Procedure. - follow instructions given by Head Teachers - will carry out thorough risk assessments, considering the additional risks associated with lone working, the pupils needs and any previous incidents of challenging behaviour or drug and alcohol use (if known).
-Risk assessments must be approved by a Head Teacher before the work begins. - inform the Head Teacher and/or Head of School of any new information about a pupil which may influence risk assessments and ensure that the risk assessment is updated accordingly.
+Failure to do so may invoke use of the Disciplinary Procedure. - follow instructions given by Head Teachers/Heads of School - will carry out thorough risk assessments, considering the additional risks associated with lone working, the pupils needs and any previous incidents of challenging behaviour or drug and alcohol use (if known).
+Risk assessments must be approved by a Head Teacher/Head of School before the work begins. - inform the Head Teacher and/or Head of School of any new information about a pupil which may influence risk assessments and ensure that the risk assessment is updated accordingly.